 Most of us have had the experience of listening to the weather report and hearing at one time or another the announcer say "the chance of rain tomorrow is 70%."
 What does this statement mean?
 Intuitively, you might say that it is more likely than not that it will rain tomorrow.
 If we somehow managed to experience many days like today, then we would expect that more often than not it would rain the next day.
 This weather forecast, like all statements about chance, is a kind of guess.
-Our ignorance prevents us from making a firm statement about whether or not it definitely would rain the next day.
+Our ignorance prevents us from making a firm statement about whether or not it definitely will rain the next day.
 The theory of probability permits us to make sensible and quantitative guesses about matters that have a consistent average behavior.

 To be clear about what the word "probability" really means and how you actually calculate it, consider the case where you throw two dice, one green and one red.
 Each die face can show any integer in the range from 1 to 6 and you are interested in the sum of the two die faces.
 You want to know what the "probability" of rolling a 5 is because if you can reliably determine this probability you will win much money and the love of your dreams.
 To begin with, what happens when you roll the pair of dice?
 Well, the outcome - the sum of the die face - can be any integer between 2 and 12.
 In our example, there are a number of different ways that a 5 can be rolled.
 Call this set of different ways A and we have where the first number in each ordered pair is the number the red die shows and the second number is the number the green die shows.
 Each ordered pair of numbers is called an outcome and each roll of the die pair is called an "experiment."
 You should be able to convince yourself that there are a total of 36 possible outcomes when rolling the dice.
 The red die can show any integer from 1 to 6 and since for each of these numbers the green die can show any number from 1 to 6, 6 X 6 makes 36.
 Useful jargon is that the set of all possible outcomes in an experiment is called the "sample space."
 For our experiment of rolling two dice at a time, the sample space is the set of 36 possible outcomes or ordered pairs of numbers.
+Do not confuse the sample space with the total number of times you happen to roll the dice, which could be 65 times or 500,000 times.